elunna/nerfhack-changelog/README.md

 * Intrinsic disintegration resistance doesn't protect items from disintegration.

 * Regeneration only causes additional hunger when it's actually healing your HP.
+* When regeneration is active, it burns twice as much hunger.
 * Free action protects from stoning paralysis.
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
 * The chance of gaining levels from wraiths has been reduced using the SLASH'EM version of edible wraith corpses.